Contribution Templates

 Arguments

-• [fieldnames] - The set of fieldnames define Column Headers, Row Headers, and Filters, in that order.
+Subsequent [fieldnames] arguments define Column Headers, Row Headers, and Filters, in that order.
+There may be more than one of each.
 Filters are optional.
 The fieldnames appear in pairs; each text fieldname is followed by a cell or cell range reference:

 • If the cell range is a row, the preceding fieldname’s text defines a Column Header name in the data model.
 The referenced column contains row names.